DavideArcolini/SoftEng_garbageCollector/CODING_PART/ApiTestReport.md

 # Coverage of Scenarios and FR

-<Report in the following table the coverage of  scenarios (from official requirements and from above) vs FR.
-Report also for each of the scenarios the (one or more) API Mocha tests that cover it. >  Mocha test cases should be here code/server/test

 | Scenario ID | Functional Requirements covered | Mocha  Test(s) |
 | ----------- | :-------------------------------: | :-----------: |
 | 1-1         | FR2.1                           | `newSKU_APITEST()` |